FitzwilliamMuseum/fitz-wp-collection-beta/README.md

 * **caption-option** - whether to display a caption or not (optional)
   * auto - caption is automatically generated from the record or the caption-text provided (default)
   * none - no caption
+* **Display type** - type of HTML to return
+  * Figure (Image in Bootstrap layout) with caption and link to record
+  * Card - (Bootstrap card layout) with caption and descriptive text
+  * Image - just an html image
 * **caption-text** - the text to display as the caption (optional)
 * **Image-size** - the relative size of the image
   * preview